-Aside from winning numerous first place finishes in both national and international competitions, Mr. Fisher won the International Tai Chi Push Hands Tournament in Taiwan in 1990, and the overall Push Hands Grand Championship at the prestigious Taste of China Tai Chi Tournament in 1991.
-Mr. Fisher has also produced several grand champion competitors in both traditional and mixed martial arts tournaments.
+As Doc-Fai Wong’s personal student, I was able to win numerous first place finishes in both national and international competitions.
+I was the first place champion at the International Tai Chi Push Hands Tournament in Taiwan in 1990, and the overall Push Hands Grand Champion at the prestigious Taste of China Tai Chi Tournament in 1991.
+My tournament success also helped me produce several grand champion competitors in both traditional and mixed martial arts tournaments over the years.